Hot Water Tanks: What you need to know

 What tank should you choose?

 Hot water tanks vary in size and model.
 Tanks can vary from 90 liters to 540 liters.
 How large your home is, how many showers/bathtubs you have, how big your water-dependent appliances are, will determine what capacity of hot water tank you’ll need.
-Regarding models, there are pros and cons that accompany electric water heaters and natural gas water heaters.
+Regarding models, some pros and cons accompany electric water heaters and natural gas water heaters.

 Electric Water Heater